Table of Contents

 Warning

-• Volume Camera with World Transform values other than identity is not supported.
+• Volume Camera with World Transform values not set to identity are not supported.

-• If you need to add a unique custom Volume Camera to the scene for special reasons, make sure:
+• If you need to add a unique custom Volume Camera for special reasons, ensure:

 • Set its World Transform to identity.